biolab/scorange-hugo/content/blog/Cell Clustering.md

 to determine cell types.
 Here, we go a step further.
 First, we will use a statistical test seek genes that are differentially expressed in each cluster.
-Then, we will analyze each list of cluster-specific genes against the Gene Ontology term database, that associates genes to their biological processes, molecular functions and cellular localizations.
+Then, we will analyze each list of cluster-specific genes against the Gene Ontology term database, that associates genes with their biological processes, molecular functions and cellular localizations.
 These information will hint at possible subpopulations in clusters!